-HOW MR. WINKLE, INSTEAD OF SHOOTING AT THE PIGEON AND KILLING THE CROW, SHOT AT THE CROW AND WOUNDED THE PIGEON; HOW THE DINGLEY DELL CRICKET CLUB PLAYED ALL-MUGGLETON, AND HOW ALL-MUGGLETON DINED AT THE DINGLEY DELL EXPENSE: WITH OTHER INTERESTING AND INSTRUCTIVE MATTERS.
+HOW MR. WINKLE, INSTEAD OF SHOOTING AT THE PIGEON AND KILLING THE CROW, SHOT AT THE CROW AND WOUNDED THE PIGEON: HOW THE DINGLEY DELL CRICKET CLUB PLAYED ALL-MUG-GLETON, AND HOW ALL-MUGGLETON DINED AT THE DINGLEY DELL EXPENSE: WITH OTHER INTEREST-ING AND INSTRUCTIVE MATTERS.

-THE ratiguing adventures of the day or the somniferous influence of the clergyman's tale operated so strongly on the drowsy tendencies of Mr. Pickwick, that in less than five minutes after he had been shown to his comfortable bedroom, he fell into a sound and dreamless sleep, from which he was only awakened by the morning sun darting his bright beams reproachfully into the apartment.
+THE fatiguing adventures of the day or the som-I niferous influence of the clergyman's tale operated so strongly on the drowsy tendencies of Mr. Pickwick, that in less than five minutes after he had been shown to his comfortable bedroom, he fell into a sound and dreamless sleep, from which he was only awakened by the morning sun darting his bright beams reproachfully into the apartment.
 Mr. Pickwick was no sluggard; and he sprung like an ardent warrior from his tent-bedstead.

 "Pleasant, pleasant country," sighed the enthusiastic gentleman, as he opened his lattice-window.
 "Who could live to gaze from day to day on bricks and slates, who had once felt the influence of a scene like this?
-Who could continue to exist, where there are no cows but the cows on the chimney-pots; nothing redolent of Pan but pan-tiles; no crop but stone-crop?
+Who could continue to exist, where there are no cows but the cows on the chimney-pots; nothing redolent of Pan but pan-tiles; no crop but stonecrop?
 Who could bear to drag out a life in such a spot?
-Who I ask could endure it?" and, having cross-examined solitude after the most approved precedents at considerable length, Mr. Pickwick thrust his head out of the lattice, and looked around him.
+Who I ask could endure it?" and, having cross-examined solitude after the most approved precedents, at considerable length, Mr. Pickwick thrust his head out of the lattice, and looked around him.

-The rich, sweet smell of the hay-ricks rose to his chamber window; the hundred perfumes of the little flower-garden beneath scented the air around; the deep green meadow shone in the morning dew that glistened on every leaf as it trembled in the gentle air; and the birds sang as if every sparkling drop were a fountain of inspiration to them.
-Mr. Pickwick fell into an enchanting and delicious reverie.
+The rich, sweet smell of the hay-ricks rose to his

+chamber window; the hundred perfumes of the lit- | may be supposed to assume.
+It might have been tle flower-garden beneath scented the air around; the deep-green meadows shone in the morning dew that glistened on every leaf as it trembled in the gentle air: and the birds sang as if every sparkling drop were a fountain of inspiration to them.
+Mr. Pickwick fell into an enchanting and delicious rev-